 Important: The first lecture is on Tuesday, April 18th 11:00-12:30, room L1 (first week of semester)

 Since this is compulsory course with many students, the schedule cannot be changed.
 If you have a schedule collision with another course please ask the other lecturer to move his/her course.

-A Tablet-PC will be used to do the lecture.
-The handwritten lecture notes are uploaded to koaLA as PDF.
+The combination of slides and handwritten lecture notes are uploaded to koaLA after each lecture as PDF.

 Problem Sheets (Homeworks)

 Published weekly on Tuesdays morning in koaLA.
 Solutions can be submitted for correction after one week (into mailbox in front of room P 22.214.171.124, emptied Tuesdays 9:00, i.e. BEFORE the tutorial class, only in paper, no late submissions accepted) .
 The problems sheets are then discussed in the exercise.